Byron1z/learning-dns-B1z/README.md

 </p>
 <p>

-  When the computer tries to interact with any host’s name on the Network, whether it's browsing to it or trying to ping it, the computer will first check its **Local DNS cache** (Stored in Memory),
+  When the computer tries to interact with any host’s name on the Network, whether it's browsing to it or trying to ping it, the computer will first check its **Local DNS cache** (*Stored in Memory*) for Speed,

   - If it’s not found, then it will check its **Local Host File**,